 General Data Protection Regulation (GDPR)

-From the 25th May 2018 new data protection rules have come into force across Europe.
+From the 25th May 2018 new data protection rules came into force across Europe.
 The General Data Protection Regulation (GDPR) replaces the old Data Protection Act and places several new requirements on you as the salon owner.
 The rules set out by GDPR must be followed by salons, so they require you to take action.

 Every business has different requirements under GDPR.
 If you would like any further help or advice please don't hesitate to call us.